-If a student is unable to meet the scheduled make-up, then the student is responsible for obtaining new accommodations from Academic Counselling, and seeking a new make-up date with the instructor within a reasonable time frame.
+If a student is unable to meet the scheduled make-up, then the student is responsible for obtaining new accommodations from Academic Counselling and writing the exam until the next time the class occurs.

 14. University Policy on Cheating and Academic Misconduct